 Guide for Authors

-You can use this list to carry out a final check of your submission before you send it to the journal for review.
+You can use this checklist to carry out a final check of your submission before sending your manuscript to VNU-JEB for review.

 Ethics in publishing

 The publication of an article in the double-blind peer-reviewed VNU-JEB is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody scientific methods.